CzarinaStudio/appdev1/04_emerging_technologies.md

-### In Education
+- **In Education**:

   RFID-Based Smart Student Arrival System – Shenzhen Fuqiao Senior High School uses an NFC-enabled ID card system to automatically log student arrivals.
 The data is processed in real-time and displayed in a campus management interface for administrators, teachers, parents, and students.
 Beyond attendance tracking, it provides data insights, improves communication, and enhances administrative efficiency.

+- **Reference**:
-Reference: Ye, X., Peng, H., \& Liao, H. (2024).
+ _Source: Ye, X., Peng, H., \& Liao, H. (2024).
 Research and practice of IoT technology based on smart campus.
 Frontiers in Computing and Intelligent Systems, 10(1).
 Retrieved August 15, 2025, from https://www.scribd.com/document/845479611/Research-and-Practice-of-IoT-Technology-based-on-S?utm\_source=chatgpt.com

-### In IT
+- **In IT**:

   Smart Factory Automation – Companies like Siemens use IoT sensors on manufacturing equipment to monitor performance, predict maintenance needs, and reduce downtime.
 These IoT-enabled systems allow factories to operate more efficiently, improve product quality, and cut costs.

+- **Reference**:
-Reference: Siemens.
+  _Source: Siemens.
 (2024).
 How IoT is transforming manufacturing.
 Siemens Digital Industries.
 Retrieved August 15, 2025, from https://new.siemens.com/global/en/company/stories/industry/how-iot-is-transforming-manufacturing.html